Frequently Asked Questions

 How will families locate gravesites after many years?

 South Carolina law requires cemeteries, including Greenhaven Preserve, to keep accurate records of precise burial locations.
-Each internment site will be mapped with a GPS or GIS device to locate and record the latitude and longitude.

 What kind of legacy will burial at Greenhaven Preserve create?

 Your decision to choose Greenhaven Preserve and a natural burial will demonstrate your sincere care and respect for our planet.
 Your final resting place is a living memorial and will support the area wildlife as a protected conservation preserve.